 “How is this possible?”
 Glen asked as he turned toward Chuck.
 “Perhaps it was a recruited weapon of Emmy, the traitor.
 She could have brought it to the past to stop our plan.”

 “But it doesn’t matter.
 If she recruited it or if it arrived another way to this timeline.
-He will be turned into nothing but ash by Mecha-King Ghidorah.”
+He will be turned into nothing but ash by our creation.”
 With this, Chuck and Glen returned their attention to the fight shown on the screen in front of them.

 Quickly, the feral giant got back onto his feet and once again charged at the cyborg, increasing his speed with each step.
 Each stomp of his feet broke apart the ground beneath him and left craters in their wake.
 Mecha-King Ghidorah once again shot his beams from his gaping maws at the Titan, but this time, he managed to dodge the onslaught of electrical energy.

-He finally reached Mecha-King Ghidorah and charged at full speed into his chest, slamming the future monster into a skyscraper and sending the building collapsing onto his foe.
+He finally reached his target and at full speed, slammed the future monster into a skyscraper and sent the building collapsing onto his foe.
 The cyborg screeched in pain as he was buried under the debris, pinned in place as the unknown goliath wailed upon the dragon’s heads with his fists.